First Time Home Buyer’s Guide to USDA Loans

 Like an FHA loan, there are required fees associated with a USDA mortgage.
 USDA loan fees are different than paying for mortgage insurance on an FHA loan.

 USDA borrowers will pay an upfront fee of 1.00% of their loan amount.
 The buyer does not pay this in cash.
 Rather, it is wrapped into their total loan amount to reduce out-of-pocket closing costs.
 However, if the borrower wishes to pay the fee in cash upfront, they are permitted to do so.

 In addition to the upfront fee, the borrower pays a small fee monthly which helps defray costs of the USDA loan program.
 This monthly payment is equal to one-twelfth of 0.35% of the existing loan balance

-The end result is a zero-down loan with a very affordable payment.
+The end result is a zero-down loan with a very affordable mortgage payment.
 Many new home buyers discover they are paying less for their USDA mortgage than they did for rent.

 Getting approved for a USDA loan

 Getting approved for a USDA mortgage may be easier than you think.

-Annual income requirements vary by region.
-For a five person family, here is the maximum annual income you can earn to be eligible in other areas:
+Annual income limits vary by region.
+For a five-person family, here is the maximum qualifying annual income in other areas: